dcshzj/nussucommit/pages/cyberia.md

 * Accommodation & meal

 **Details of Cyberia 2019:**
-* **Date:** 11th -13th December 2019
+* **Date:** 11th - 13th December 2019
 * **Camp fee:** $60 **(worth $450)**

 Note: The allocation of spaces are based on first-come-first-served basis based on the payment of camp fee.
-Your rsvp will only be confirmed upon completion of payment of camp fee. **No refund can be made upon payment.**
+Your RSVP will only be confirmed upon completion of payment of camp fee. **No refund can be made upon payment.**

 Do look up for emails once you completed the rsvp and the payment!